 What made the story real was the characters involved.
 No one was perfect yet they were perfect for their significant other.
 What was more promising was that almost everyone had their head pinned down to earth so they did not seem like they lived in the clouds half of their lives.

 Summer–though was supposed to be the poor, hard-working girl but we could see that she was NOT that poor to the point that she was glad to be rescued.
 She was not praying to be rescued.
 She used to be a princess too once upon a time when her father was still well off with his business.
-She had suffered through the whole incident of ‘ground giving way under her’ after knowing her father’s business was done for, but learned to be strong after meeting Hao Zhe.
+She had suffered through the whole incident of ‘ground giving way under her’ after knowing her father’s business was done for but learned to be strong after meeting Hao Zhe.
 However, she did not dwell on being rescued–like said before.
 She just kept making a living and continued on with life–whether she could find her significant other or not.
 She was very practical.
 She knew what was like to live with wealth and without wealth.
-(Though her father’s business failed years before but he still had some sort of business running so they could not be called poor either–but could be mistaken as so.)
-She stayed carefree and optimistic, not dreaming of a possible getaway from it all either.
+(Though her father’s business failed years before, he still had some sort of business running so they could not be called poor either–but could be mistaken as so.)
+She stayed carefree and optimistic, not dreaming of a possible get away from it all either.
 She was satisfied with what she had and how she was still able to survive after all that had happened.

 Hao Zhe, on the other hand, was well off but was not happy due to family conflicts.
 It drew out a typical picture for his character–the poor little rich guy.
 Also, the guy who seemed arrogant on the surface but had a good heart below all that tough exterior.
 However, it was not all about that.
 We often see how it was for other dramas.
 But Hao Zhe was a true ‘shao ye’ with all his attitudes intact.
-He still has a good heart as an overall, but was not so goody-good that you wondered how he was able to pull it off with so much complications with his family among other things.
+He still has a good heart as an overall but was not so goody-good that you wondered how he was able to pull it off with so much complications with his family, among other things.
 His unrest nature that became the constant conflict between him and Summer made it different from other ‘prince charming’ characters.
 He had to learn how to restrain himself from temptation but failed several times before knowing to cherish what he has.
-But that did not mean that he has to change himself 180 degree from who he was before.
+But that did not mean that he has to change himself 180 degrees from who he was before.
 It was part of him.

 Their characters were believable and were easy to relate to.
 But it would not have worked that well if it was not for Blue and Annie’s collaboration.
 They were excellent in carrying out their roles and interacting with one another.
 They made us believe they were really Hao Zhe and Summer.
 They made us believed that they were a couple.
-That same magic leaped over to Hua Shan * 24 as they take on yet another collaboration.
+That same magic leaped over to Hua Shan * 24 as they took on yet another collaboration.
 Surprisingly and fortunately, their magic did not die down like other collaborations and made it refreshing with their new characters.
 They were still close as before but gave off a different feeling toward one another because of the events unfolding within the plot.
 It did not lack chemistry though they did not share many intimate scenes together like in I Do.
 They still made it possible and addicting to watch with their subtle interactions throughout–and even the traumatizing parts.
 It was not overdone at all.

 I won’t spoil it much for those who did not watch both mentioned dramas yet and will come back next time with a similar topic yet with another couple.